denewman/teleconf/README.md

-	model/pdtconf.py	The actual API for policy driven telemetry configuration (PDT API, via Paramiko SSH/SCP) model/sample_mdt.py	This is the sample client code showing how to call the MDT API model/call_pdtconf.py This is the sample client code showing how to call the PDT API
+	model/pdtconf.py	The actual API for policy driven telemetry configuration (PDT API, via Paramiko SSH/SCP) model/sample_mdt.py	This is the sample client code showing how to call the MDT API model/call_pdtconf.py This is the sample client code showing how to call the PDT API model/mdtconf_ext.py An extention of MDT API, this will be integrated with MDT API in future

 MDT API specification: